IvanNece/Detection-of-Anomalies-with-Localization/Instruction.md

 material such as additional figures, videos, or other artifacts that support the evaluation.

+*** Assessment and Grading ***
+Grading is based on the following pillars (building on the documentation and results required above, without repeating them):
+• Reproducibility & documentation: completeness and clarity of code, README, seeds, and scripts.
+• Experimental rigor: sound splits and protocols, well-motivated design choices, and ablation studies where appropriate.
+• Results & error analysis: quality of quantitative and qualitative evaluation, including confusion/error analysis and discussion of failure cases.
+• Critical discussion: insight into limitations, bias, and generalization, with well-argued future work.

 *** Assessment and Grading (Applies to All Projects) *** Grading is based on the following pillars (building on the documentation and results required above, without repeating them):